3 Most Important Theories to Explain How the Solar System Formed?

 ▶ STEP 9-

-The Hubble Space Telescope researched very faraway supernovas in 1998 and discovered that a long while ago, the universe expanded more slowly than it does now.
+In 1998, the Hubble Space Telescope researched very faraway supernovas and discovered that a long time ago, the universe expanded more slowly than it does now.

 Dark energy is assumed to be the strange force that is tearing the cosmos apart at ever-increasing speeds, but it goes unnoticed and is shrouded in mystery.